 In addition to the negligence or misconduct of one or more employees, negligence on the part of the nursing home may also be a factor in your case.
 Common issues in nursing home abuse and neglect claims include:

-Our nursing home abuse attorneys thoroughly investigate to determine how the resident came to harm.
+Our nursing home abuse lawyers thoroughly investigate to determine how the resident came to harm.
 Based on the evidence, we build a strong claim against all liable parties on your behalf.

 The elements of negligence law in a nursing home abuse case are the same as any other personal injury lawsuit.
 To prove negligence, a plaintiff must prove that four elements exist: duty of care, breach of that duty, causation, and damages.
 Any claim that fails to meet each of these factors may not be viable.